 Co-lead counsel in consumer fraud class actions brought against Bayer relating to a vitamin in its OneADay® franchise.
-On July 21, 2011, the District Court in New Jersey refused to apply the New Jersey Consumer Fraud Act to a proposed nationwide class of WeightSmart consumers and denied Plaintiff's motion to certify a nationwide class.
-The District Court later certified a Florida-only class.
-The Third Circuit took the 23(f) appeal and reversed and remanded the District Court based on Bayer’s argument that the class was not ascertainable.
+On July 21, 2011, the district court in New Jersey refused to apply the New Jersey Consumer Fraud Act to a proposed nationwide class of WeightSmart® consumers and denied plaintiff's motion to certify a nationwide class.
+The district court later certified a Florida-only class.
+The Third Circuit took the 23(f) appeal and reversed and remanded to the district court based on Bayer's argument that the class was not ascertainable.

 Metropolitan Mortgage & Securities Litigation (Seattle and Spokane, Washington 2006-2010)